-Not every insider threat is malicious.
+Not every insider threat is deliberate.
 Some are distracted.
 Some are overworked.
-Some are just trying to get things done faster.
-But whether the intent is sabotage or sheer carelessness, the impact can be the same: sensitive data lost, competitive advantage eroded, and an average remediation cost of $4.27 million per incident.
+Some are just trying to move faster.
+But whether the cause is sabotage or carelessness, the damage is real: sensitive data lost, competitive advantage eroded, and an average breach cost of $4.92 million for incidents involving malicious insiders, the most expensive breach category in the IBM 2025 Cost of a Data Breach Report.

 Understanding who poses the risk is the first step to managing it.